quixio/quix-streams/docs/read.md

 ## Minimal example

-This is a minimal code example you can use to read data from a topic using the Quix SDK:
+This is a minimal code example you can use to read data from a topic using Quix Streams:

 === "Python"